Enter search terms:

 The RATP Boutique

-Those of you who are dying to take home a souvenir of your travels on the Paris Métro will be delighted to find a Boutique dedicated to all manner of Paris train and bus memorabilia (t-shirts, keychains, postcards, coasters, maps, cups, pens, watches, etc.).
-Situated near the exit for Place Carrée and the Line 4 interchange at the Châtelet - Les Halles RER complex, the store is open Monday through Friday from 10:00 a.m. to 7:00 p.m.
+Those of you who are dying to take home a souvenir of your travels on the Paris Métro may be disappointed to learn that the RATP Boutique, formerly situated near the exit for Place Carrée and the Line 4 interchange at the Châtelet - Les Halles RER complex, has been closed for several years now.

 Author: Ian C. Mills ©1998- — All Rights Reserved.

-Bibliography: Régie Autonome des Transports Parisiens (RATP), the public transportation authority for Paris.
+Sources: Régie Autonome des Transports Parisiens (RATP), the public transportation authority for Paris.
 Paris Métro, Alexandre Polozoff 1998 (web site).
 Paris: The Rough Guide (6th Ed.), Kate Baillie, 1997, Rough Guides, The Penguin Group.
 Exploring Paris, Fiona Dunlop, Fodor's Travel Publications, Inc., New York.
 The Real Guide - Paris (Revised), Kate Baillie & Tim Salmon, 1992, Prentice Hall, division of Simon & Schuster Inc., New York (out-of-print).
 The TimeOut Paris Guide (2nd Edition), Penguin Books USA Inc., New York (out-of-print).
+The Summer of WiFi, an article by Gareth Spence (3 July 2012).

 Next page >> Useful Links